 She was awarded her LLB and MPhil from Queen’s University Belfast, and her PhD from Ulster University.
 Gráinne’s research and teaching interests are in social justice, focused in particular on social security law, access to justice and administrative justice, and the development of a theoretical framework of legal participation.

 She is the Joint Editor for the Journal of Social Security Law, a member of the Social Security Advisory Committee, and a member of the UK Administrative Justice Institute.
-Gráinne is also an Executive Director and former Chair of Law Centre (NI).
+Gráinne is also a former Chair and Executive Director of Law Centre (NI).